Marc-Solution/Mavera/TESTING.md

 # Changes made after testing

-When testing the products cards on the smallest size smartphone and also the tablet size in Google chrome, Firefox and Opera it looked strange.
+When testing the products cards on mobile size and tablet size in Google chrome, Firefox and Opera it looked strange.
 The text got very stretched out and it didn’t look good.
 I also tested this on a real Iphone and a Samsung Galaxy with the same result.
-I removed the product info text from the card and changed it to a button with the text Read more.
+I solved this by removing the product info text from the card and changed it to a button with the text Read more.
 This button opens a modal with the product info text.

-After my second mentor session for this project, I added a added links to a fictional facebook webshop.
-I added a link to the shop in the navbar and also a buy button that links to the fictional shop.
-The button can be found on all pages, except on the contact page.
-There is also a buy button in the popup modal in each product card.

-I tested the buy button that links to the company’s fictional Facebook web shop.
-I tested it in all browsers and devices i mentioned earlier.
-It works as it should and the link opens in a new tab.

 # W3 validator